-More than a decade has passed since the launch of the PDF and much like the old Star Trek series a lot has happened since.
-Today law firms, more than any other profession, have made PDF their own -- pushing the format to the limits … We can now collate, redact, secure, split, mark up, OCR and edit PDFs, but the way in which we interact with the file format has more or less remained the same.
+More than a decade has passed since the launch of the PDF and a lot has happened since.
+Today, more than any other organizations, law firms have made PDF their own - pushing the format to its limits.
+Users can now collate, redact, secure, split, markup, OCR, and edit PDFs, but the way in which we interact with the file format has more or less remained the same.
+Until now.

-: pdfDocs boast a powerful set of editing tools that allow you to edit text, images; rotate, crop or delete pages within the document set; add Bookmarks and Links to help readers navigate the document; OCR specific pages or documents to make them text-searchable; reduce file size through optimization.
+Edit content: A powerful set of editing tools allow you to edit text and images; rotate, crop, or delete pages within the document set; add Bookmarks and Links to help readers navigate the document; OCR specific pages or documents to make them text-searchable; reduce file size through optimization.

-: Add a watermark to the document to indicate its status, ie Draft; apply a Stationery Set, which might consist of your firm's logo and address to be applied to all or some pages in the document; add a Header/Footer across all the pages that contains Time/Date stamping, Bates Numbering or information from your DMS.
+Apply page settings: Add a watermark like 'Draft' or 'Confidential' to the document to indicate its status; apply a Stationery Set that might consist of your firm's logo and address; add a Header/Footer containing Time/Date stamping, Bates Numbering, or information from your DMS.

-: Mark up the document with proposed redactions.
-The redactions can be reviewed, approved and applied by a supervisor on the Comments pane.
-Secure the document with an Open Password and/or 128 bit encryption.
+Secure the document: Mark up the document with proposed redactions.
+The redactions can be reviewed, approved, and applied by a supervisor on the Comments pane.
+Secure the document with an Open Password and/or 128-bit encryption.

-: You can now output the collated set as a single, PDF or PDF/A document.
-At this point you can split the file into smaller files to comply with eFiling or email file size requirements if the file is too big.
-All your output options (Security, Headers/Footers, Bookmarks, Initial View, watermarks etc) can be reviewed and modified before you click the Save as button.
+Output the collated set: You can now output the collated set as a single PDF or PDF/A document.
+You can split it into smaller files to comply with eFiling or email file size requirements if the file is too big.
+All your output options (Security, Headers/Footers, Bookmarks, Initial View, watermarks etc) can be reviewed and modified before you click the Save As button.

-: You can save the Organizer Project file (.POP) to work on later, or you can save it as a template (.POPT).
-You can then create another Organizer Project from scratch or one based on a template.
+Save the Organizer Project: You can save the Organizer Project file (.POP) to work on later or as a template (.POPT).
+Create another Organizer Project from scratch or based on a template.

 Working in Modes

-In addition to Organizer Project mode, pdfDocs works in two other modes: Single Document mode and Binder Project mode to accommodate how you interact and work with PDF documents, whether it's working with a single document or thousands of documents.
+In addition to Organizer Project Mode, pdfDocs also works in Single Document mode and Binder Project Mode.
+Switch between the Modes according to whether you're working with a single document or thousands.

-: Allows you to open and work with a single instance of a PDF document, independent of Organizer and Binder Project modes, and does not require Adobe Reader.
-Users can open a PDF document, edit, annotate and mark up the document.
-Users can also open multiple instances of a PDF document.
+Single Document Mode: Open and work with a single instance of a PDF document, independent of Organizer and Binder Project modes.
+Edit, annotate and mark up or open multiple instances of a PDF document.
 This is a faster, simpler way of interacting with documents.